 backend namespace example.
 Although the namespace is

 instantiated only in Clusters A and B, it is implicitly reserved in Cluster C

 backend service to also be scheduled into Cluster C if necessary).

 This means that namespaces are allocated for the entire environ and not per

 cluster.
 As such, namespace sameness requires consistent namespace ownership

 across the environ.

-Anthos Service Mesh and Ingress for Anthos use the concept of sameness of services within a namespace.
+Anthos Service Mesh and Multi-cluster Ingress use the concept of sameness of services within a namespace.
 Like namespace sameness, this implies that services with the same namespace and service name are considered to be the same service.

 The service endpoints can be merged across the mesh in the case of Anthos Service Mesh.
-With Ingress for Anthos, a MultiClusterService (MCS) resource makes the endpoint merging more explicit; however, we recommend similar practices with respect to naming.
+With Multi-cluster Ingress, a MultiClusterService (MCS) resource makes the endpoint merging more explicit; however, we recommend similar practices with respect to naming.
 Because of this, it's important to ensure that identically named service names within the same namespace are actually the same thing.